1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The focus: Bonds that pay tax-free interest income.

-The track record: Donald Trump’s election and its implications for higher inflation and lower income-tax rates led to a sell-off in muni bonds late last year.
-The Fidelity fund essentially matched its group over the past year.
+The track record: The spectre of lower income-tax rates fueled a rally in muni bonds late last year.
+The Fidelity fund navigated the period well, edging out its group during the past year.

 1-Year Return: 18.7%